Frederick Bee: Opposition to Chinese exclusion

-The 1876 Republican National Convention in June, 1876 recommended that Congress investigate Chinese immigration.
+As anti-Chinese agitation grew in California and across the country, Chinese took action.
+Chinese Consolidated Benevolent Association, known as "The Six Companies," took legal action, and Bee joined in their defense.
+The 1876 Republican National Convention recommended that Congress investigate Chinese immigration.
 In July, 1876, while the anti-Chinese hysteria was at its height, Congress provided for a joint committee to go to California to investigate.
-No attorney agreed to represent the interests of Chinese residents.
-Senator Oliver P. Morton of Indiana was chairman of the committee.
-Senator Morton contacted Bee that he act as attorney for the Chinese, and he agreed.
+When no attorney agreed to represent the interests of Chinese residents, Senator Oliver P. Morton of Indiana, chairman of the committee, asked Bee to act as attorney for the Chinese, and he agreed.
 On October 18, the Committee requested the presence of Bee and others.
 On February 27, 1877, the Report of the Joint Special Committee to Investigate Chinese Immigration concluded that the Chinese population had few desirable characteristics.

-Bee advertised the sale of his 45-acre Sunnyside Ranch in Placerville, California in October, 1879.
-The property included a two-story house, orchard, windmill and well.

-3000 Irish met in San Francisco to complain about Bee in November, 1878 as a reaction to statements made by Bee in the Washington Post.
-Envoys Chen Lanbin and Yung Wing investigated Frederick Bee, who had helped the Chinese to settle disputes, and found him worthy of the appointment.

-The Chinese consulate opened in San Francisco in December, 1878 with Bee as consul.
+A group of 3000 Irish workers met in San Francisco in November, 1878 to protest statements Bee made in the Washington Post.
+Envoys Chen Lanbin and Yung Wing investigated Bee, who had helped the Chinese to settle disputes, and found him worthy of the appointment.
+The Chinese consulate opened in San Francisco in December, 1878 with Bee as a consul.
+Bee also investigated murders of Chinese residents in the Western United States.